suskin/template-stack-experience/wordpress-workload/go-templates/README.md

 kubectl crossplane stack uninstall --namespace stackspace mystackname
 ```

+## Errors when processing a template

+Errors will show up in a couple places:

+* In the status of the object which triggered the processing (typically
+  an instance of a known CRD)
+* In an event which is associated with the object which triggered the
+  processing.

 ## Structure of examples

 The examples have three sections:

 * A README.md explaining what the example shows
-* A `config` folder which shows the structure of the configuration in a stack which wants to use the functionality from the example
+* A `config` folder which shows the structure of the configuration in a
+  stack which wants to use the functionality from the example
-* A `user` folder, which shows examples of resources the user would create
+* A `user` folder, which shows examples of resources the user would
+  create

 ## Covered by the examples

-There are a few different things we want to explore when it comes to how to express templates, and how to configure them.
-Below is the list of use-cases the examples cover, and where to find them:
+There are a few different things we want to explore when it comes to how
+to express templates, and how to configure them.
+Below is the list of
+use-cases the examples cover, and where to find them:

 * No variables - see the `no-variables` folder
 * Default template bindings - see `default-variables`